Double Wedding (1937 film): Production

 Double Wedding had the working title of Three's Company.
 Originally, Robert Young, and Robert Benchley were to have roles in the film, which was the seventh pairing of Powell and Loy.
 Loy's previous film, Parnell (1937) did not do well at the box office, so MGM paired her with Powell again to rehabilitate her career.
 The move was a success, and Double Wedding was a box office success.

-When Jean Harlow, William Powell's girlfriend of three years and fiancée, died suddenly on June 7, 1937, three weeks after falling ill with uremic poisoning caused by kidney failure, production on the film was partially shut down.
+When Jean Harlow, William Powell's girlfriend of three years died suddenly on June 7, 1937, three weeks after falling ill with uremic poisoning caused by kidney failure, production on the film was partially shut down.
 Her death was a blow to both Powell and Loy, a good friend of Harlow, and Powell's grief was such that he asked the studio for some time to recover.
 Although filming was completed on schedule, neither Powell nor Loy felt they were at their best for the film.

 Film locations included Carmel-by-the-Sea and the estate of C. A. Noble, a banker and manufacturer from Milwaukee.